The National Federation of the Blind is working to ensure that all blind voters have the ability to vote privately and independently.

 We always encourage blind people, regardless of their political views, to participate in the American democracy.

-If your circumstances do not allow you to vote privately and independently this year, we still urge you to vote and then complete the 2020 Blind Voter Survey (details below).
+If your circumstances do not allow you to vote privately and independently this year, we still urge you to vote and then complete the 2022 Blind Voter Survey (details available soon on our homepage).
 You have the right to have a person of your choice assist you in voting, either by mail or at the polls, if you cannot fill out your ballot privately and independently.

 Watch our video, “Call for Blind Americans to Vote in 2020 Election.”
 Listen to "My Vote" — an original parody inspired by the song "My Shot" from the musical Hamilton, composed and performed by NFB member Precious Perez.